 - Common Name: Vesper Sparrow, Bay-Winged Bunting

 Juveniles look similar to adults but show more extensive streaking on the underparts and less refined markings on the face.

-Habitat and Migration:
+Vesper Sparrow Habitat and Distribution

 During the winter, these sparrows migrate to southern California and throughout the southern United States as far south northern Florida, and their winter range reaches north to eastern North Carolina and Virginia.
 In the west, vesper sparrows winter as far south as central and southern Mexico.